 The rest of that day is pretty much a blur as I’m pretty sure I went into shock, but I can say this, I feel truly blessed to have the friends I have.
 Their quick response to my injury, (First Aid, organization and giving clear concise information to the emergency services crew) helped get me off the mountain and into the hospital in short order.

 The whole recovery process for me was a lesson in patience and compromise.
 I identify with the fact that I push myself till it hurts, and I know that that is not always a good thing.
-Non Technical XC rides soon turned to technical XC rides and I slowly began to build back up my cardio and my strength.
-At 12 weeks I also began back at the gym with a strength training / rehab program that I designed for myself.
-At this point I should probably note that as a personal trainer it’s not always a good thing to train yourself.
-At about week 16 post injury I ended up back at the doctors with sharp pains in my side, where I got quiet the talking to about just how much weight I should be lifting and that I should know better!
+Non-Technical XC rides soon turned to technical XC rides and I slowly began to build back up my cardio and my strength.
+At 12 weeks I also began back at the gym with a strength training/rehab program that I designed for myself.
+At this point, I should probably note that as a personal trainer it’s not always a good thing to train yourself.
+At about week 16 post-injury I ended up back at the doctor with sharp pains in my side, where I got quiet the talking to about just how much weight I should be lifting and that I should know better!
 After an X-Ray proved that my bones were all still solidly knitted I was finally given the OK to ride DH, (but that is another story).